Home | The Boat | First Mate | Admiral | Guestbook

 1. Don Casey's This Old Boat

-And don't worry that Calder's is too complicated.
+And do not worry that Calder's is too complicated.
 It won't be... not always.
-Sooner than you can imagine you'll be flipping through the pages, skimming for answers and following the how-to's laid out in that book.
+Sooner than you can imagine you will be flipping through the pages, skimming for answers and following the how-to's laid out in that book.

 At this point it is a good idea to get a couple of wish books.
 You'll want to know what things cost at retail prices.
 West Marine and Defender have catalogs filled with boat stuff.
 Both are valuable.